Courses Available Online, Virtually and Classroom

 The IOSH Managing Safely course is designed for individuals with management or supervisory responsibilities.
 The course's aim is designed to help professionals tackle their Health and Safety responsibilities.

-Available as a 3 day Virtual or Classroom course and Online as a 16-24 hour learning course, this IOSH qualification offers flexibility and can be delivered anytime and anywhere in the world.
-Astutis also supports companies with multiple licenses for entire workforce to take the qualification, and work with you to set goals and time frames to ensure all members of staff pass.
+Available as a 3 day Virtual or Classroom course and Online as a 16-24 hour learning course, this IOSH course offers flexibility and can be delivered anytime and anywhere in the world.
+Astutis also supports companies with multiple licenses for the entire workforce to take the course and work with you to set goals and time frames to ensure all members of staff pass.
 Discover more about the IOSH Managing Safely course and the options available to you.

 For convenience, training can be delivered at a centre or in your own place of work.
 Those who prefer online learning are also catered for, with immediate access to course material merely a few clicks away.